omalik92/Professional-README-Generator/README.md

   ## Description

-  This project involved creating a professional readme generator that uses command line inputs from the user to generate a proffesional looking readme.
+  This is a node applications to generate professional looking README files for you Github repository.
+The application utilises the inquirer package to prompt and capture user inputs to generate your README file.

   ## Installation

-  To install this package download and save the repository files to your local machine.
-Ensure you have node installed as this is a pre-requisite.
-From your terminal navigate to the PROFESSIONAL-README-GENRATOR directory and run npm install.
-This should install all the required package dependencies.
-Once the install is complete the generator can be run using the command node index.js.
+  To install this package download the repository files to your local machine.
+Ensure you have node.js v16 installed.
+To check your current node version type `node -v` in your console.
+From your terminal navigate to the Proffesonal-README-Generator directory and run `npm install` this will ensure you have all the required dependencies to run the application.

   ## Usage

-  To use the application run the node index.js command from within the directory in your terminal.
-Fill in the required information requested by the prompts.
+  To use the application use the `node index.js` command from within the directory.
+The application will then log a series of prompts to capture the required information to generate your README file.

   ## Credits

-  No credits currently
+  N/A

   ## License